wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-rm-rest.md

     }
     ```

-2. Adicione o seguinte código ao método **CreateIoTHub** para criar um objeto **HttpClient** com um token de autenticação nos cabeçalhos:
+2. Add the following code to the **CreateIoTHub** method to create an **HttpClient** object with the authentication token in the headers:

     ```
     HttpClient client = new HttpClient();
     client.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", token);
     ```

-3. Adicione o seguinte código ao método **CreateIoTHub** para descrever o hub IoT a fim de criar e gerar uma representação JSON (para obter a lista atual de locais que oferecem suporte ao Hub IoT, confira o [Status do Azure][lnk-status]):
+3. Add the following code to the **CreateIoTHub** method to describe the IoT hub to create and generate a JSON representation (for the current list of locations that support IoT Hub see [Azure Status][lnk-status]):

     ```
     var description = new